The 8 Best Electric Golf Push Carts

 Each push cart will have different charge requirements, but a good rule of thumb is to charge the battery the night before a round of golf.
 Charge until the battery indicator says it’s full, then disconnect the charger.

 Some models allow you to take the battery out to charge it.
-Others will require you to take the entire cart close to a power source to charge the battery.
+Others will require you to take the entire cart to a power source to charge the battery.

-Golf Motorized Push Cart FAQ
+Golf Motorized Push Carts Frequently Asked Questions

 Who Makes the Best Electric Golf Push Cart?